CloudLabsAI-Azure/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/bhol.md

 You should follow all steps provided *before* performing the Hands-on lab.

+## Summary

+In this lab, you configured data integration in Azure Synapse Analytics by creating linked services for Azure Data Lake Storage Gen2 and Azure Cosmos DB.
+You set up integration datasets for the source CSV file and the Cosmos DB target collection.
+A pipeline was created to move data from the CSV file into Cosmos DB.
+After setting up and publishing the pipeline, you triggered it to run and monitored the data transfer, verifying the results in Azure Cosmos DB.

 ## You have successfully completed this exercise.
 Select **Next >>** to proceed to the next one.